About Us

 The purpose of the project is threefold:

-- to contribute towards refocusing European criminal justice systems, agencies, policies and practices around restorative principles and processes;
+- to refocus European criminal justice systems, agencies, policies and practices around restorative principles and processes;

-- to share successful strategies used in different countries to develop law, regulation, policy, practice and public awareness around restorative justice; and,
+- to share successful strategies used to develop law, regulation, policy, practice and public awareness around restorative justice; and,

-- to determine how the Council of Europe Recommendation CM/Rec(2018) concerning restorative justice in criminal matters, adopted in October 2018, could be used as a vehicle to support this work.
+- to determine how the Council of Europe Recommendation concerning restorative justice could be used as a vehicle to support this work.

-The project involves ten participating jurisdictions: Albania, Belgium, the Czech Republic, Estonia, Italy, the Netherlands, Poland, Portugal, the Republic of Ireland and Scotland.
-In each, between two and four persons, drawn from policy, practice, academia and civil society, are acting as Core Members.
-At a European level, RJS4C is coordinated by Dr. Ian Marder (Maynooth University Department of Law), Gert Jan Slump (Restorative Justice Nederland) and the European Forum for Restorative Justice.
+The project involves partners in Albania, Belgium, Czech Republic, Estonia, Italy, the Netherlands, Poland, Portugal, Ireland and Scotland.
+In each, up to four persons from policy, practice, academia and civil society act as Core Members.
+RJS4C is coordinated by Dr. Ian Marder (Maynooth University School of Law and Criminology), Gert Jan Slump (Restorative Justice Nederland) and the European Forum for Restorative Justice.

 Image credit: Designed by Lindsey Pointer & Illustrated by Phil Dickinson